eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

 ## Packages and imports

-There's no special `package` statement in Ceylon.
+There's no `package` statement in Ceylon source files.
 The compiler determines the package and module to which a toplevel program element belongs by the location of the source file in which it is declared.
 A class named `Hello` in the package `org.jboss.hello` must be defined in the file `org/jboss/hello/Hello.ceylon`.